openstack-infra/infra-specs/specs/test-metrics-db.rst

 There shouldn't be any additional security implications besides the risks associated with running a new server and SQL DB.
 Care also needs to be taken when Storing the credentials for access to the DB server for the post processing jobs.
-Setting up a mysql-proxy to allow public read access to the DB does open up a new potential attack entry-point.
+Setting up a tcp proxy to allow public read access to the DB does open up a new potential attack entry-point.

 Testing